matthizou/mock-money-transaction-page/README.md

 - This project has been built with create-react-app.
 I didn't eject for the examiner to have a clear view on what I added and what the tool generated.

 - The page provides some level of responsiveness.
 The left and right parts stack up vertically below a certain screen size.
-A optimization would be to split those 2 parts into different pages for narrow viewport, using responsive routing (https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/guides/philosophy.md#responsive-routes)

 - Internationalization has been started, as an extra, but not finished (Strings are still hardcoded) You can change the currency from GBP to EUR in the db.json, though, if you want.
 It will reflect in the UI.